jesusgollonet/ofxGifDecoder/readme.md

 # ofxGifDecoder
-an addon to decode animated gif files in openframeworks.
+Decode animated gif files in openframeworks.
+Includes a simple example tested with openframeworks 0.8.1

+Functionality is still very scarce.
+You can:

+- draw individual frames,
-given a file, it'll process it and allow to draw the gif, draw the frames, get frame duration info, get the gif palette, etc.
+- get frame duration info,
+- get the gif palette, etc.

-it has basic functionality and it's not fully tested, but it works.

-both this and ofxGifEncoder will probably be merged soon into ofxGif.
+If you like this, you will probably enjoy [ofxGifEncoder](https://github.com/jesusgollonet/ofxGifEncoder) too.
+They'll end up living together as ofxGif at some point.